Chicken Raising Tips for Beginners

 Check the temperature often.
 The young chicks typically start at 95 F-90 F degrees, and the temperature decreases slightly each week as they age.

-They will need droppings cleaned off of their vents as this can create a blockage.
+They will need droppings cleaned off their vents, as this can create a blockage.

 I have used Murray McMurray Hatchery, which has an excellent information page.